theofn/coursera_public/report.md

 Users of the results of this project will be able to identify areas which are a close match to their needs or expectations.

-# Segmentation and clustering of Darmstadt area - Data
+# Data

-Our approach is to create a grid of segments
+My approach is to create a grid of segments
 (see image below) of the Darmstadt area.
 We will use the Foursquare location data API to assign to each segment the venues which are close to the segment center and their associated categories.